 Image Source: FreeImages

-Do not hesitate to contact Me Zakine to accompany you on all these issues.
+Don't hesitate to contact Me Zakine, who will be able to advise you on all these issues.

 Ms Zakine will also be available to you by videoconference, which you can arrange at your convenience via her website: https://calendly.com/maitre-zakine